 If you don’t feel motivated to learn, it will be a slow process.
-When you don’t enjoy what you are doing, your brain will find a way to avoid the activity as much as possible and gain as little as possible from the time you invest in it—we all know those moments when you’ve read a page in a textbook only to realize you have no idea what you have just read…
+When you don’t enjoy what you are doing, your brain will find a way to avoid the activity as much as possible and gain as little as possible from the time you invest in it—do you know those moments when you’ve read a page in a textbook only to realize you have no idea what you have just read?

 Enjoyment brought by learning a particular language may be the single most important factor when deciding which one to learn.
 If you don’t feel motivated to learn a particular language, you will likely stop before being able to perceive any potential benefits.

 You should ask yourself: ”Why do I want to learn a second language?”
 If your aim is to study early scientific or religious works, Latin would be your language of choice.
 If you want to be able to speak with your distant relatives from a different country, you may want to learn their language.
 If you want to move to another country for whatever reason, it is definitely a good idea to learn the language(s) spoken there.

 In other words, it’s no good if you learn, say, Chinese based on the objective criteria described below only to find out that you don’t use it at all because all you really wanted was to be able to speak to your friends, most of whom happened to be Polish.
 So, think carefully whether there is a reason why you prefer a particular language to another.

 Character and culture